What are the Autonomy Levels for Autonomous Vehicles?

 Even though there are a few level 4 cars currently on the road (with more likely on the way), legislation and infrastructure have yet to catch up with the technology.
 For these reasons, level 4 cars are often restricted to limited areas and speeds.

-Autonomous Vehicle Level 5 — Full Automation
+Autonomy Level 5 — Full Automation

 This level deals with fully autonomous cars, which means that they are capable of handling all driving responsibilities in all road conditions.
 At this level, there is no need for a driver.